-WGS germline / somatic analysis
+WGS and WES germline / somatic analysis

 Sarek analysis can be divided into two different use cases: germline analysis and somatic analysis.
 These two use cases share the same main steps: mapping, variant calling and annotation.

 Analysis pipeline to detect germline or somatic variants (pre-processing, variant calling and annotation) from WGS / targeted sequencing - https://nf-co.re/sarek